Kristi Meeuwse, Kindergarten Teacher, Drayton Hall Elementary School, Charleston, SC

 “Just explore, because you never know what you’ll find.
 I found a way to make a spider crawl across the page by using the Magic Move transition in Keynote.
 I just stumbled upon that by exploring.”

 “You don’t have to figure everything out yourself.
-My students don’t even ask me how to do things anymore.
+My students have gotten to where they don’t even ask me how to do things anymore.
 They ask their classmates.
 They don’t need me to show them.
 They look at me and they’re going, ‘Yeah, we got it.
-Let’s move on’.”
+Let’s move on.’”

 “Montessori Numbers is great because it allows me to work on counting.
 It allows them to add.
 It allows them to subtract.
 It allows them to work on patterns, so it’s particularly good because of the multiple uses.”View in the App Store